swcarpentry/python-novice-inflammation/pages/01-numpy.md

 we need to [assign](../../gloss.html#assignment) the array to a [variable](../../gloss.html#variable).
 A variable is just a name for a value, such as `x`, `current_temperature`, or `subject_id`.
 Python's variables must begin with a letter.
-We can create a new variable simply by assigning a value to it using `=`:
+We can create a new variable simply by assigning a value to it using `=`.
+As an illustration, let's step back and instead of considering a table of data, consider the simplest "collection" of data, a single value.
+The line below assigns a value to a variable:

 <pre class="in"><code>weight_kg = 55</code></pre>